Reboare/security/webshell.md

 ## Coldfusion

 There's the standard CFM webshell included with Kali, but it doesn't have that many features and can be a slight pain to get working.
-If you're going for stealth, it's ideal but I'd recommend the CFM v3 Webshell.
+If you're going for stealth, it's easier to modify but I'd recommend the CFM v3 Webshell.

 [https://github.com/Reboare/Cfm\_Shell\_v3.0\_edition](https://github.com/Reboare/Cfm_Shell_v3.0_edition)